wxwern/cs2103t-tp/docs/DeveloperGuide.md

 <img src="images/enhancements/FlagChecker.png">

-Note: Due to the limitations of PlantUML, `--application 1 --name Jay --title SWE` is interpreted as: ~~application 1~~ name Jay --title SWE

 ### Better Formatting for Contacts

 Currently, the contacts are not nicely formatted and exposes some internal but non-critical implementation details.